Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR: Feasibility of measuring the differential cross section using an integrated luminosity

-The simulated ``measured'' differential cross section in bins of $q^2$ together with the input cross section in the Monte Carlo $(d\sigma / dq^2)_{\text{MC}}$ are shown in Tables~\ref{table:sigma_5} and~\ref{table:sigma_10} and are displayed in Fig.~\ref{fig:sigma}.
+The differential cross section obtained from the simulations $(d\sigma / dq^2)_{\text{sim}}$ in bins of $q^2$ together with the input cross section in the Monte Carlo $(d\sigma / dq^2)_{\text{MC}}$ are shown in Tables~\ref{table:sigma_5} and~\ref{table:sigma_10} and are displayed in Fig.~\ref{fig:sigma}.
 For the comparison, the input cross section in the Monte Carlo, which follows a $1/(q^2)^5$ distribution (see Eq.~(\ref{CS_working fromula})), was normalized to the value of the integrated cross section in the kinematic region of the measurement.
-At $s=5$ $\text{GeV}^2$, the expected precision of the measurement goes from $6\%$ at low $q^2$ to $23\%$ at high $q^2$ in both the $t$- and $u$-channel regime.
-At $s=10$ $\text{GeV}^2$, the statistical error goes from $11\%$ up to $90\%$ in the $t$-channel regime, and from $10\%$ up to $60\%$ in the $u$-channel regime.
+At $s=5$ $\text{GeV}^2$, the expected precision of the measurement goes from $5\%$ at low $q^2$ to $21\%$ at high $q^2$ in the $t$-channel regime, and from $7\%$ to $22\%$ in the $u$-channel regime.
+At $s=10$ $\text{GeV}^2$, the statistical error goes from $11\%$ up to $91\%$ in the $t$-channel regime, and from $13\%$ up to $64\%$ in the $u$-channel regime.
 The results show that the signal channel identification and background separation at $s=5$ $\text{GeV}^2$ is feasible, with averaged statistical precision of $12\%$ (excluding the last $q^2$ bin with poor statistics).
-At $s=10$ $\text{GeV}^2$, the lower statistics increases the averaged uncertainty to $25\%$.
+At $s=10$ $\text{GeV}^2$, the lower statistics increases the averaged uncertainty to $24\%$.

+Bringing evidence for the consistency of the predictions by leading twist pQCD factorization with the experimentally measured $p \bar{p} \to \ell^+ \ell^- \pi^0$ cross section represents the major goal of the proposed experimental studies.
+The harmonic analysis for separating the contribution of the transversely polarized virtual photon as well as the $1/q^2$-scaling studies are the first crucial tests to be carried out to check the validity of the pQCD factorized description once sufficiently high quality experimental data appear.

+In our Monte Carlo studies the scaling exponent is measured by fitting the $q^2$ distributions obtained from the simulations.
+The fit function results from averaging the theoretical $d\sigma/dq^2$ in $q^2$ bins:

+which matches the measured observable.
+Here, the scaling parameter $A$ ($A=5.0$ is the input to the event generator) and the normalization constant $B$ are the fit parameters and $a$ is the $q^2$ bin width ($a = 0.26$ GeV$^2$ at $s = 5$ GeV$^2$ and $a = 0.80$ GeV$^2$ at $s = 10$ GeV$^2$).
+The fitted $q^2$ distributions together with the measured values of $A$ and $B$ are displayed in Fig.~\ref{fig:fits} for the two values of energy simulated in both the $t$- and $u$-channel regimes.
+Using the measured values from all four fits, the scaling exponent $A$ has an average value of $5.2$ with a standard deviation of $0.3$.
+The large errors in the normalization constants obtained from the fits are due to the strong correlation between the two fit parameters.

+Repeating the same steps which led to the determination of the differential cross sections $d\sigma / dq^2$, as described at the beginning of this section, the distributions $d\sigma / d\cos \theta_\ell^*$ have been also determined from the simulations.
+The full kinematic range $-1 < \cos \theta_\ell^* < 1$ is covered with a total of $8$ bins for both energies and channels.
+At the leading twist and as a consequence of the dominance of the transverse polarization of the virtual photon, the cross section in $\cos \theta_\ell^*$ follows a distribution $(1 + \cos^2\theta_\ell^*)$.
+The cross sections obtained from the simulations were then fitted using the bin average of the theoretical expectation: